bilalsaad/t-span/README.txt

           "edge_weight_distribution" : "weibull"
 ---------------------------END_INPUT_FILE_GRAMMAR-------------------------------

+An example input file can be found in the repo - "config.json"

 1.2 Output files:
 Such an input file will result into result json files, given an input file
 $file$, for each experiment in "experiments", a json result file will be created